 Yandex Cloud

-To run YQL queries, the system uses backend resources.
-To view the information about consumed resources, see the relevant request statistics.
+To run YQL queries, the system uses server-side resources.
+To view the information about consumed resources, see the relevant query statistics.

-To evaluate the YDB API request cost, one needs to calculate the CPU and I/O cost, out of which the largest value is the final one.
+To evaluate the YDB API request cost, you need to calculate the CPU and I/O cost, out of which the largest value is the final one.

 • CPU cost: